infinitydaemon/OpSec-Kernel/Documentation/driver-api/device-io.rst

 ioremap_uc()
 ------------

-ioremap_uc() is only meaningful on old x86-32 systems with the PAT extension, and on ia64 with its slightly unconventional ioremap() behavior, everywhere elss ioremap_uc() defaults to return NULL.
+ioremap_uc() behaves like ioremap() except that on the x86 architecture without 'PAT' mode, it marks memory as uncached even when the MTRR has designated it as cacheable, see Documentation/arch/x86/pat.rst.

-Portable drivers should avoid the use of ioremap_uc(), use ioremap() instead.
+Portable drivers should avoid the use of ioremap_uc().

 ioremap_cache()
 ---------------